What is “a body of words”?

 People

-I'm a leap year aquarian rabbit from South Africa living in Taiwan.
-I write quirky stories with a twist of lemon; poetry with a pinch of salt; and imbibe green tea to fuel my nonfiction.
+I'm an aquarian rabbit from South Africa living in Taiwan.
+I write stories with a twist of lemon; poetry with a pinch of salt; and green tea-fueled creative nonfiction.